emunatool/BARcode-BioInspired-Search/README.md

 4. **Download Additional Files**:
    - Download the necessary files from [Google Drive](https://drive.google.com/drive/folders/14lnFvnvY7VfgEc1obbSzo0PdlZYo0FIM?usp=sharing).
-   - Unzip the files from the folder named "BARcode_search_engine_LFs".
+   - Unzip the files from the folder named "BARcode-BioInspired-Search_large_files".
    - Place the downloaded files into the corresponding folders within the cloned repository.
 For instance, move files from the unzipped "BARcode-BioInspired-Search" folder's "BARcode_search_engine" subfolder to the "BARcode_search_engine" folder in the repository.

 **Note**: To use the "Extracting_phrases" module, copy the entire folder named "Extracting_phrases" into the main directory of the repository.